freefood89/freefood89.github.io/_posts/2015-05-21-about-microservices.md

 author: Rentaro
 ---

 There are two ways an organization achieves a microservice architectured web service.
 One way is by initial design: this involves thinking through service boundaries and logical groupings.
-The worse way, and also probably most common way, is by migration from a monolithic architecture.
+The worse and probably most common way, is by migration from a monolithic architecture.

 ## Some Pros and Cons

 Migrating from a monolithic to microservices architecture is terrible for many reasons.
 Splitting up existing functionality into separate source code repositories is difficult technologically and organizationally.
 Shifting from database centric thinking to API centric thinking may also twist your brain at first.
 You will likely need to build your build and deploy pipeline from the bottom up.

-The benefits may be worth the difficulty you face while migrating.
+The good new is that the achieved benefits may be worth the difficulty you face while migrating.
 The diversity in technology choice allows for better talent acquisition and more appropriate selection of tools to solve problems.
 Assuming that the service boundaries are well thought out, you'll see improved maintainability in shorter code with closer adherence to the single responsibility principle.
 However, I'll only explain the challenges I met since it's harder to have forsight into such things.

 ## Good Luck Migrating Code